Preparing 4G routers

 This information is essential for technical queries, for deactivating devices if they are lost or stolen, and for responding to Regulation of Investigatory Powers Act (RIPA) requests.

 Read information about device ownership and distribution, including examples of loan agreements and suggestions on insurance.
-Essential information to share with the young people and families you’re helping to get online is available in our How to get started with your 4G wireless router guidance.
+Our guidance How to get started with your 4G wireless router can be shared with the young people and families you’re helping to get online.

 20GB of data is equivalent to approximately 5 hours of remote education activities per day.